Simlipal National Park

 Simlipal National Park (ISO: Śimiḷipāḷa Jātīya Udyāna) is a national park and tiger reserve in the Mayurbhanj district in the Indian state of Odisha covering 2750 km2.
-It is part of the Mayurbhanj Elephant Reserve, which includes three protected areas, Similipal Tiger Reserve, Hadgarh Wildlife Sanctuary with 191.06 km2 and Kuldiha Wildlife Sanctuary with 272.75 km2.
+It is part of the Mayurbhanj Elephant Reserve, which includes three protected areas, Simlipal Tiger Reserve, Hadgarh Wildlife Sanctuary with 191.06 km2 and Kuldiha Wildlife Sanctuary with 272.75 km2.
 Simlipal National Park derives its name from the abundance of red silk cotton trees growing in the area.

 The park is home to Bengal tiger, Asian elephant, gaur, and chausingha.
 Its tiger population has a notably high occurrence of pseudo-melanism as a result of inbreeding, making it the subject of genetic study and conservation efforts.

 This protected area is part of the UNESCO World Network of Biosphere Reserves since 2009.

 Description

 Simlipal Tiger Reserve spans across a vast area of 2750 km2, with its core zone covering 1194.75 km2.
 Average elevation of the reserve is around 900 m and it has notable peaks such as Khairiburu at 1178 m and Meghasani at 1158 m; the reserve also features two impressive waterfalls: the towering Barehipani Falls, reaching a height of 217 m, and the majestic Joranda Falls, cascading from a height of 181 m.
 The reserve is divided into two distinct zones: the Southern zone, which includes highlands like Meghasani and Khariburu and serves most of the core region, and the Northern zone, known for its gradual sloping mountains and picturesque destinations like Barehipani, Joranda, Sitakund, and Lulung, all actively promoted for tourism.